Band (rock and pop): Four members

-Another common formation is a vocalist, electric guitarist, bass guitarist, and a drummer (e.g. Van Halen, the Who, Queen, Red Hot Chili Peppers, Led Zeppelin, and Blur).
+Another common formation is a vocalist, electric guitarist, bass guitarist, and a drummer (e.g. Van Halen, The Who, Red Hot Chili Peppers, Led Zeppelin, and U2.
 Instrumentally, these bands can be considered as trios.

-In some bands, the guitarist could also be an occasional keyboardist, like The Who, The Smiths, and Joy Division.
-And some bands might have a keyboardist instead of a guitarist, like Bastille and Future Islands.
+In some bands, the guitarist could also be an occasional keyboardist, like The Who, the Smiths, and Joy Division.
+Some bands have a keyboardist instead of a guitarist, like Bastille and Future Islands.

 In some rock bands, bassists could be occasional keyboardists like Led Zeppelin and R.E.M.
 Keyboardists are used in place of bass, performing with a guitarist, singer, and drummer, for instance the Doors.
 Some bands have a guitarist, keyboard player, bassist, and drummer, for example Talking Heads, the Small Faces, and Pink Floyd.

+Some bands have the lead vocalists that are also the pianist and keyboardist such as Queen and Coldplay.